kputnam/stupidedi/README.md

 but precedes it by about 15 years; so if you think XML sucks, you will love to hate EDI.

+### Beware / Help Wanted

+Stupidedi monkey patches some classes in the Ruby standard library.
+These are listed in `lib/ruby`.
+Rails users and other ActiveSupport users have reported problems caused by these patches, since they are unintentionally incompatible.

+There is a pull request ([72](https://github.com/kputnam/stupidedi/pull/72)) which should solve these.
+Please test the `refinements` branch and provide feedback -- it imposes a requirement of Ruby 2.1+, but should otherwise be a seemless change.

 ## What problem does it solve?

 Transaction set specifications can be enormous, boring, and vague.